-Afterwards, we continued the rest of our tour to Kyoto Gyoen National Park where we made a stop in a Japanese garden and tea house called as Sushuitei.
+Afterward, we continued the rest of our tour to Kyoto Gyoen National Park where we made a stop in a Japanese garden and tea house called Sushuitei.
 (There was a 100 yen entrance fee to this place, but it was already included in the tour).

 This was such a tranquil and scenic area, and I’m sure that if I were living in Kyoto, I would be visiting this place regularly especially if I want some quiet time alone.